 Herbs are often the first plants new gardeners start with because they are easy to grow.
-In addition to being easy to take care of, herbs add beauty to your space and spice up your food.
+In addition to being easy to take care of, herbs add beauty to your space, deter unwanted garden pests, and spice up your food and drinks.
 Now that you have a few established plants, perhaps you are thinking of expanding your herb garden.
 It’s easier (and less expensive) than you might think!
 Follow these simple steps to propagate herbs.

 No need to head to the garden center and drop a bunch of money on new herb plants; herbs are easy to propagate.